Leafwing-Studios/asm-docs/docs/signals/decisions.md

 1. If the intent signal is stronger in the current tile than any of its neighbors:
    1. Ignore this signal for some period of time.
-   2. If the unit is holding a tile, the intent changes to dump.
+   2. If the unit is holding an object, the intent changes to dump.
    3. Otherwise, clear intent.
 2. For each adjacent, passable tile:
    1. Sum all negative perceptions and the product of the intent signal and the corresponding signal sensitivity, producing a net perception for that tile.